mind-inria/hidimstat/docs/src/model_agnostic_methods/permutation_feature_importance.rst

 has been replaced by a marginally independent :math:`X^j`.
 Then, it preserves the same marginal distribution :math:`P(X_j)` but is independent of the other features and the output.

-Note that this method was initially introduced as the mean decrease accuracy (MDA) by :footcite:t:`breimanRandomForests2001` for Random Forests.
+.. note:: **Uninteresting theoretical target**

     It was initially proposed as an heuristic Variable Importance Measure and not as a formal estimator of a interesting theoretical quantity.
-Moreover, it was shown in :footcite:t:`benard2022SobolMDA` that PFI estimates a quantity that can be decomposed as the sum of the Total Sobol Index (TSI) :ref:`total_sobol_index` and two extra terms that are not significant due to correlations.
+Moreover, it was shown in :footcite:t:`benard2022SobolMDA` that PFI estimates a quantity that is not interpretable.
+They proved that it can be decomposed as the sum of the Total Sobol Index (TSI) :ref:`total_sobol_index` and two extra terms that are not significant due to correlations.
 Thus, the theoretical quantity estimated by PFI is not a relevant quantity contrarily to :ref:`leave_one_covariate_out` or :ref:`conditional_feature_importance`.

 Estimation procedure